gaois/documental/docs/software/documental/editors.en.md

 ## Requirements

 Documental requires documentation to be written in Markdown.
-Markdown is just plain text with a few additional symbols that we insert to represent things like headings, bold text, links, etc. Documental uses a particular variation of Markdown known as GitHub-flavoured Markdown (GFM) which makes it easier to mix computer code with regular prose.
+Markdown is just plain text with a few additional symbols that we insert to represent things like headings, bold text, links, etc. Documental uses a particular variation of Markdown known as "GitHub-flavoured Markdown" (GFM) which makes it easier to mix computer code with regular prose.
 However, it's important to stress that you don't need to understand any programming languages to write Markdown!
 You can find a quick reference for writing in GFM [here](https://guides.github.com/features/mastering-markdown/) or a more detailed guide [here](https://www.markdownguide.org/).
 Markdown files are text files with a particular file extension, usually **.md**.
 You may choose to edit Markdown files via an online platform such as GitHub or using an application on your computer.

 ## Folder structure